konker/konker.dev/packages/zenfig/docs/SPECIFICATION.md

 3. **Provider interface:**
    - Implement pluggable provider system with registry
-   - Default Chamber provider with all methods (fetch, upsert, delete, verifyEncryption) using `ProviderContext`
+   - Default aws-ssm provider with all methods (fetch, upsert, delete, verifyEncryption) using `ProviderContext`
    - Support for mock provider for testing

 4. **Testing:**